ntuscds/scds-academics-website/docs/career/cs-fields/quantitative-finance.md

 2. **Knowledge** – whether you deeply and intuitively understand concepts you've learnt in school and in projects
 3. **Intelligence** – whether you can think outside the box, adopt a systematic approach to solving new problems, and communicate your thought process clearly

 That's about it for now.
 My final advice: have fun!
-Quant is exciting, math is beautiful, and learning is a fulfilling journey